Agatha of Sicily: Veneration

 According to Maltese tradition, during the persecution of Roman Emperor Decius (AD 249–251), Agatha, together with some of her friends, fled from Sicily and took refuge in Malta.
 Some historians believe that her stay on the island was rather short, and she spent her days in a rock-hewn crypt at Rabat, praying and teaching Christianity to children.
 After some time, Agatha returned to Sicily, where she faced martyrdom.
 Agatha was arrested and brought before Quintianus, praetor of Catania, who condemned her to torture and imprisonment.

 The crypt of St. Agatha is an underground basilica, which from early ages was venerated by the Maltese.
 At the time of St. Agatha's stay, the crypt was a small natural cave, which, later on, during the 4th or 5th century, was enlarged and embellished.

 After the Reformation era, Agatha was retained in the calendar of the Church of England's Book of Common Prayer with her feast on 5 February.
-Several Church of England parish churches are dedicated to her.
+Several Church of England parish churches are dedicated in her honor.

 A feast day to honor Agatha on 5 February was given final authorization in the Episcopal Church in 2022.

 The translation of her relics is commemorated on 10 March and 17 August.

 Festival of Saint Agatha in Catania

-The Festival of Saint Agatha in Catania is a major festival in the region, it takes place in the first five days of February.
-The Catania Cathedral (also known as Cattedrale di Sant'Agata) is dedicated to her.
+The Festival of Saint Agatha in Catania is a major festival in the region, it takes place during the first five days of February.
+The Catania Cathedral (also known as Cattedrale di Sant'Agata) is dedicated in her honor.